 In the final stretch of pre-production, the director and producer will need to make sure that the production is insured, work with the cinematographer to procure filming equipment, and work with the 1st AD to create a shooting schedule.

-After the director and producer check these things off the pre-production list, the cast and crew will at last be prepared for production.
-In the next section, we'll the director's role during production — which is actually fairly straight-forward now that all the prep is complete.
+After checking these things off the pre-production list, the cast and crew will at last be prepared for production.
+In the next section, we'll look at the director's role during production — which is actually fairly straight-forward now that all the prep is complete.

 What do directors do on set?